gigalixir/gigalixir-cli/docs/source/main.rst

 How to Configure an App
 =======================

-All app configuration is done through envirnoment variables.
+All app configuration is done through environment variables.
 You can get, set, and delete configs using the following commands.
 Note that setting configs automatically restarts your app.

 .. code-block:: bash